GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 12. Right-click on the **Federal Common Policy CA certificate**, and then click **properties** to verify that COMMON is enabled for all purposes.

 ### Certutil Method
-Add the COMMON Root CA certificate to NTAuth Trust Store by using the _certuil_ tool.
+Add COMMON to the NTAuth Trust Store by using the _certuil_ tool.
 You must have **Enterprise Administrator** permissions for the domain to use _certutil_.

 1. To publish/add a certificate to NTAuth, enter the command: